North Tyneside Steam Railway: No.401

 No. 401 was one of a class of three built for the Steel Company of Wales in 1950, as works number 2994 (2995 and 2996 were built in 1951), to an advanced specification designed to provide a low maintenance competitor to the diesel shunters emerging.
 As such it had many advanced features not seen on other industrial steam locomotives.
 It was sold to Austin Motor Co.
 Ltd., of Longbridge, Birmingham in 1957 before passing in 1973 to the developing West Somerset Railway.
 Once it became surplus to larger locomotives there, the Stephenson Railway Museum purchased 2994 and repainted it from "Kermit the frog" green to a black livery similar to a NER style.
 The locomotive was placed on static display in 2008.
-After a 6 year restoration period it returned to active service in Easter 2019.
+After a 6-year restoration period it returned to active service in Easter 2019.
 In 2020, 401 was repainted into its original 'Steel Company of Wales Ltd' unlined maroon with lemon lettering livery.

 No.69

 No.69 was built in 1953, works number 3785.
 The engine spent its entire working life at South Hetton Colliery which served the Hawthorn and Murton colliery complex as well as Seaham.
 In preservation, it ran at the Yorkshire Dales Railway, now the Embsay and Bolton Abbey Steam Railway, from 1977 until 1984 before being parked up pending overhaul.
-Restoration is planned to begin in the winter season pending other commitments on site.
+Restoration of the locomotive has begun with work completed including tyre turning, painting of the frames and overhaul of various boiler components as of January 2024.
 No.69 is privately owned by an NTSRA member/volunteer.

+No.4

+Built by Sentinel in 1953, this locomotive began its life at the Totternhoe Quarries in Dunstable, working for Rugby Portland Cement Co.
+Ltd as their No. 1.
+In 1964, it was reassigned to the company's New Bilton Works in Rugby.
+A brief stint followed in early 1966 when it was loaned to the Southam Works in Warwickshire, though it returned to New Bilton within a couple of months.

+By 1967, the locomotive changed hands, sold to Thomas Hill Ltd in Killamarsh, Yorkshire.
+The following year, it was resold to R.Y.
+Pickering & Co.
+Ltd, a wagon manufacturer in Wishaw, Lanarkshire.
+Renumbered as No. 4, it took on the task of shunting a variety of wagons, including massive 100-ton bogie oil tankers.
+The company later became Norbrit-Pickering Ltd. In July 1979, the locomotive found a new home at the Tanfield Railway, arriving alongside RW Hawthorn Works No. 2009.

+In 2024 - the locomotive was moved to its present location, the North Tyneside Steam Railway and is currently awaiting overhaul.